 Infrastructure Credit Guarantee Company Limited ("the Company") is a private limited liability company incorporated in Nigeria under the Companies and Allied Matters Act, Cap C.20, Laws of the Federation of Nigeria, 2004.
 The Company was incorporated on 20 October 2016 and commenced operations in January 2017.
-The address of its registered office is 17 Sanusi Fafunwa Street, Victoria Island, Lagos.
+The current address of its office is 1 Adeyemo Alakija Street, Victoria Island, Lagos.

 The Company is primarily involved in the provision of credit enhancement and issuance of credit guarantees for eligible infrastructure transactions.
-The Company is also involved in investing in commercial papers, corporate debt securities, bonds, and other highly rated short term debts issued by the government of Nigeria as may be approved by the Board of the Company.
+The Company is also involved in investing in corporate debt securities, FGN bonds and Eurobonds, and other highly rated short term debts issued by the Federal Government of Nigeria as may be approved by the Board of the Company.